 The State Opening takes place on the first day of a new parliamentary session, or shortly after a general election, and is the main ceremonial event of the parliamentary calendar.

-In total there are 15 bills and 4 draft bills proposed.
+In total there are 15 bills (including a bill carried over from the previous session) and 2 draft bills proposed in the speech.
 These include:-

-- Pension Bill – to raise the state pension age to 67 between 2026 and 2028 and make it more sustainable as average lifespan increases
+- Pensions Bill – to raise the state pension age to 67 and to introduce a single-tier state pension.

 Following the Queen’s speech the House of Commons returns to its Chambers, the House of Lords is cleared, and the Debate of the Address begins: five days of debate on the content of the speech.